 And again: whatever you like.
 They provide fast sugar but also additional vitamins and minerals.
 I use cranberries because I like them :) Use apricots, raisins, dried apples or bananas... whatever!

 Dehydrated high-fat milk

-How many calories is in one oatmeal portion?
+How many calories are in one oatmeal portion?

 Erhm...
 Enough, I hope.

 Will you try my mixture?
 Let me know!